Why Professionals Still Make Grammar Mistakes (and How AI Fixes Them)

 Subject-verb agreement in long sentences causes problems because the subject and verb get separated by multiple clauses.
 "The list of requirements for the new software updates that we discussed in yesterday's meeting were extensive" contains an error.
 The subject is "list" (singular), so the verb should be "was," not "were."
 Human readers often miss this because they focus on "updates" (plural) which appears closer to the verb.
 AI analyzes the grammatical structure correctly every time.

-Mobile devices dominate business communication now.
-According to research from Adobe, professionals spend an average of 4.1 hours daily on their smartphones for work-related tasks.
-You're responding to emails during commutes, sending quick updates between meetings, and collaborating with teams across time zones—all from a device that fits in your pocket.
-This convenience comes with a grammar accuracy cost that traditional tools can't address.
+Mobile devices have become the primary command center for business communication.
+Current workplace trends show professionals now spend an average of 5.2 hours daily on their smartphones for work-related tasks—up from 4.1 hours just two years ago.
+The shift to hybrid and remote work has only accelerated this trend.
+You're responding to emails during commutes, sending quick updates between meetings, coordinating with global teams across time zones, and managing entire projects—all from a device that fits in your pocket.
+This unprecedented convenience comes with a significant grammar accuracy cost that traditional autocorrect tools simply weren't designed to address.

 Typing on a phone screen introduces unique challenges.
 Your thumbs cover parts of the keyboard, autocorrect makes aggressive assumptions, and you can't easily see your entire message while composing it.
 These factors combine to create more errors than desktop typing.
 Yet the professional stakes remain identical.
 A typo-filled email sent from your phone looks just as unprofessional as one sent from your laptop.